Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Abstract

 \section{Abstract}

-{}{ We explore the effects of an outer stably stratified coronal envelope on rotating turbulent convection, differential rotation, and large-scale dynamo action in spherical wedge models of the Sun. }{ We solve the compressible magnetohydrodynamic equations in a two-layer model with unstable stratification below the surface, representing the convection zone, and a stably stratified outer layer, the coronal envelope.
-The interface emulates essentially a free surface.
-We compare with models that have no coronal envelope. }{ The presence of a coronal envelope is found to modify the Reynolds stress and the $\Lambda$-effect resulting in a weaker and non-cylindrical differential rotation.
-This is related to the reduced latitudinal temperature variations, which are caused by and dependent on the Coriolis force.
-Some simulations develop a rudimentary near-surface shear layer, which we can relate to a sign change of the meridional Reynolds stress term in the thermal wind balance equation.
-Furthermore, the presence of a free surface changes the magnetic field evolution since the field is generated closer to the surface.
-In all simulations, however, the migration direction of the mean magnetic field can be explained by the Parker--Yoshimura rule, which is consistent with earlier findings. }{} \keywords{Magnetohydrodynamics (MHD) -- turbulence -- Sun: dynamo -- Sun: activity -- stars: magnetic fields }
+{}{ We explore the effects of an outer stably stratified coronal envelope on rotating turbulent convection, differential rotation, and large-scale dynamo action in spherical wedge models of the Sun. }{ We solve the compressible magnetohydrodynamic equations in a two-layer model with unstable stratification below the surface, representing the convection zone, and a stably stratified coronal envelope above.
+The interface represents a free surface.
+We compare our model to models that have no coronal envelope. }{ The presence of a coronal envelope is found to modify the Reynolds stress and the $\Lambda$ effect resulting in a weaker and non-cylindrical differential rotation.
+This is related to the reduced latitudinal temperature variations that are caused by and dependent on the angular velocity.
+Some simulations develop a near-surface shear layer that we can relate to a sign change in the meridional Reynolds stress term in the thermal wind balance equation.
+Furthermore, the presence of a free surface changes the magnetic field evolution since the toroidal field is concentrated closer to the surface.
+In all simulations, however, the migration direction of the mean magnetic field can be explained by the Parker--Yoshimura rule, which is consistent with earlier findings. }{ A realistic treatment of the upper boundary in spherical dynamo simulations is crucial for the dynamics of the flow and magnetic field evolution. } \keywords{Magnetohydrodynamics (MHD) -- turbulence -- dynamo -- Sun: magnetic fields -- Sun: rotation-- Sun: activity }